elnerribeiro/go-ws-db-auth/README.md

 	2. Better modules: To maximize code reusability, when creating microservices, we should have each layer on its own modules, so Auth could import user, for example.
 	3. Methods/Interfaces: Functions should be used only when there's no side effects.
 For calls with side effects, an interface should be created and its methods implemented.
 	4. Tests and Documentation: Yeah...
 I know...
+	5. Logging: Will be done soon (probably tomorrow)

 Create database: